JordanEvans/Diego/README.md

 <img src="http://specscripter.com/screenshot.png">

-Diego's goal is to create the simplest, fastest story/script editor for Graphic Novel/Manga/Comic Book writers.
+Diego's goal is to be The Simplest and the Fastest Scriptwriting software for Graphic Novel writers.
+Only the features that are neccessary and keyboards shortcuts desgined to make using that feature faster than any other method.

 <b>System Requirements</b>